 This restaurant/museum combo is located in the restored 14th-century Guild of Judges and Notaries.
 Seating is available both by the second level frescos, most notably the oldest known portrait of poet Dante Alighieri, or the subterranean Roman and Medieval archeological site.
 The frequently rotating, non-traditional Tuscan menu with southern Italian influences is something of a sight as well.
 After dinner stroll around and admire the remainder of the museum, complete with audio guide.

 055 21 79 19

 The restaurant and its chef/owner have built a breathless word-of-mouth reputation that’s nothing short of legendary.
+I can say with confidence that if you find another best restaurants in Florence list that doesn’t feature this place, that whole list is probably garbage and should be ignored.
 With a menu that changes as frequently as this one (monthly) it’s probably not smart to list specific dishes, but here’s a few just to give you an idea: shrimp with truffled potato; crab-stuffed ravioli with a truffle sauce; potato ravioli with veal ragu; risotto with zucchini flowers and squid stuffed ginger and herbs; lamb with pistachio sauce; quail with olives, pine nuts and potatoes.
 The wild boar, among other game on the menu, is truly wild.
 A friend of Osvaldo’s who hunts in the Maremma Region in southern Tuscany is often responsible for what appears on the menu.
 Osvaldo’s popularity and limited seating mean that reservations are a must, though pop-ins occasionally get lucky.